🇬🇧 UK skilled worker visa

 3. English Language Skills (10 points)

-- Coming from a majority English-speaking country.
+- Being from a majority English-speaking country.

-Tradeable Skilled Worker Visa Points
+Tradable Points For Skilled Worker Visa UK

-Most applicants’ salary threshold is £38,700 per year or £15.88 per hour.
-However, applicants can “trade” characteristics such as educational qualifications or job attributes for a lower salary threshold in certain circumstances.
-These options are set out as follows:
+For most applicants, the Skilled Worker visa salary requirement is £38,700 per year or £15.88 per hour.
+However, certain candidates can trade qualifications or job attributes to qualify with a lower salary threshold.

-Option | Description | Points |
+Option | Requirement | Points |

-A | Salary of at least £38,700 per year or the ‘going rate’ | 20 |
+A | Salary of at least £38,700 per year or the ‘going rate’ for the job | 20 |

 B | Salary of at least £34,830 and a relevant PhD qualification | 20 |

-C | Salary of at least £30,960 and a relevant STEM PhD | 20 |
+C | Salary of at least £30,960 and a STEM PhD | 20 |

-D | Salary of at least £30,960 and a job on the Immigration Salary List | 20 |
+D | Salary of at least £30,960 and the job is on the Skilled Worker visa eligible occupations and codes list | 20 |

-E | Salary of at least £30,960 and applicant is a new entrant | 20 |
+E | Salary of at least £30,960 and applicant qualifies as a new entrant | 20 |

-Option | Description | Points |
+Option | Requirement | Points |

 F | Salary of at least £38,700 per year or the ‘going rate’ | 20 |